ziadgit/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+Git valuable to a team of developers because it facilitates collaboration by allowing multiple variations to exist by tracking each change individually along with tracking groups of changes known as 'branches'.
+Ultimately, these branches can be applied or reverted to and from the main branch in order to update and/or improve the software over time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.